Caird Short-Term Research Fellowship

 £1600 per month

 Each year the National Maritime Museum offers a number of Caird Short-Term Research Fellowships for advanced research into its collections.
-The awards are intended to support scholars and museum professionals for periods of up to three months.
+The awards are intended to support scholars and museum professionals for up to three months.

 The Museum’s fellowship programme has the overall aim of supporting innovative scholarly research that promotes a better understanding of Britain’s maritime past.
 The Museum is not constrained by disciplinary boundaries and welcomes proposals that apply a range of academic perspectives to both the collections and our subject areas.